tjfulle/matmodlab/source/execution/optimize.rst

    :type callable:
    :parameter xinit: Initial values of simulation parameters.
    :type xinit: List of PermutateVariable objects
    :parameter method: The optimization method.
-One of simplex, powell, cobyla.
+One of ``SIMPLEX, POWELL, COBYLA``.
-   :type method: str
+   :type method: symbolic constant
    :parameter d: Parent directory to run jobs.
 If the directory does not exist, it will be created.
 If not given, the current directory will be used.
    :type d: str or None
    :parameter maxiter: Maximum number of iterations